 University of Warwick

-Our partnership with the Centre for Educational Development, Appraisal and Research (CEDAR) at the University of Warwick focusses on family research that aims to better understand and improve family well-being.
+Our partnership with the Centre for Research in Intellectual and Developmental Disabilities (CIDD) at the University of Warwick focuses on family research that aims to better understand and improve family wellbeing.
+CIDD was previously known as the Centre for Educational Development, Appraisal and Research (CEDAR).

 Two girls who have benefited from the work by Cerebra.